data-to-insight/ofsted-ilacs-scrape-tool/README.md

 ## Known Bugs
 Some LA's inspection reports have PDF encoding or inconsistent data in the published reports that is causing extraction issues & null data.
-We're working to address these, however the current known ones are:
+We're working to address these, these are:
 - southend-on-sea, [overall, help_and_protection_grade,care_leavers_grade]
 - nottingham, [inspection_framework, inspection_date]
 - redcar and cleveland, [inspection_framework, inspection_date]